• Lower Price

 6. Gentle pressure helps to avoid skin irritation after shaving

 When you increase the pressure, you also increase the friction, so always be gentle.
 Shave from start to finish with light pressure, and try not to press the razor into your face.
-Also, don’t repeatedly shave the same area - no wants a bright red rash on their chin.
+Also, don’t repeatedly shave the same area - nobody wants a bright red beard shaving rash.
 Divide your face into sections and make sure you don’t overdo it on one of the sections.

 7. Don’t shave too close

-There is such thing as too close for comfort.
-To avoid skin irritation after shaving, try not to shave too close.
-Use a razor like the OneBlade – the blades never get too close to your face, leaving your skin comfortable, but also thoroughly-shaven and smooth.
+There is such a thing as too close for comfort.
+To avoid skin irritation after shaving, try not to shave too close.1 Use a razor like the OneBlade – the blades never get too close to your face, leaving your skin comfortable, but also thoroughly-shaven and smooth.

 8. Taut your skin to tackle hard-to-reach hairs